GastonZalba/ol-wfst/README.md

 # OpenLayers WFST

-Very simple and small WFST-T client to insert (drawing/uploading), modify and delete features directly on GeoServers using OpenLayers.
+Tiny WFST-T client to insert (drawing/uploading), modify and delete features on GeoServers using OpenLayers.
 Layers with these types of geometry are supported: "GeometryCollection" (in this case, you can choose the geometry type of each element to draw), "Point", "MultiPoint", "LineString", "MultiLineString", "Polygon" and "MultiPolygon".

 Tested with OpenLayers version 5 and 6.